deepfabric/vectodb/faiss/INSTALL.md

 the executable should be linked to one of these.
 If you use the static version (.a), add the LDFLAGS used in the Makefile.

-For binary-only distributions, the include files should be under a `faiss/` directory, so that they can be included as
+For binary-only distributions, the headers should be under a `faiss/` directory, so that they can be included as

 ```c++